 Remove the Gills

 Once the attachments are cut, you can remove the gills.
-Then, wash the scaled and gutted fish well in ice-cold water.
-Pack on a bed of crushed ice until you're ready to cook it.
+Then wash the scaled and gutted fish well in ice-cold water.
+Pack it on a bed of crushed ice until you're ready to cook it.